tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	Code clean-up / function isolation demo module (??)
 	(no creatures, state machines, or conditional events)

-IN-PROC: Go back and update descriptions and view-only objects from DCv2
+DONE: Go back and update descriptions and view-only objects from DCv2
 	DONE: Update Entrance and Universal descriptions
 		DONE: Add moat object to entrance
 		DONE: Capitalize usable nouns in the Entrance